wearehovertone/aruco-media-player/README.md

 });
 ```

 In the previous sample, the default maximum allowed hamming distance of the dictionary ARUCO_MIP_36h12 (that is 12) is replaced with 5.
-Doing so will be identified only markers with a detection error below 5, making the detection more reliable in case of high resolution images, at the cost of skipping possible relevant markers in low resolution images.
+Doing so will be identified only markers with a detection error below 5, making the detection more reliable in case of high resolution images, at the cost of skipping possibles relevant markers in low resolution images.

 ### Markers detection on Canvas images
 Call `detect` function with imageData parameter: